 There are situations when you would want to restart your KDE plasma environment without having to restart the entire system.
 This maybe because you have compiled a new version of plasma, or your current plasma shell is hanging and is not responding.

 Whatever the reason might be, you can easily restart your plasma environment if you have access to a console on your system.
 You will first need to kill the existing plasma shell, and then start another one.

 bash$ kquitapp5 plasmashell && kstart5 plasmashell

-The above will only work with kde5 and not with kde4.
+The above will only work with kde5 and however not with kde4.
 It is quite unlikely that you still have kde4 running.
 But just in case you do, use the following command to restart the plasma desktop.

 bash$ killall plasma-desktop && kstart plasma-desktop